 burial records in their database.
 This is a painstaking process

 of comparing the records in their database with original records

+of interment.
 The NCA operates 119 cemeteries in

 39 states and territories, including an additional 33 soldiers'